 However, the position is different if you are unvaccinated and medically ineligible for vaccines under the National Vaccination Programme (NVP).
 In this case, you may be exempted from the above new measures when required to work on-site.

 Sick leave for employees who test positive for COVID-19, or experience side effects after being vaccinated

 Your employer should facilitate vaccination by granting paid time-off to you to get vaccinated (including vaccination booster shots), and additional paid sick leave (beyond the contractual or statutory requirement) in the event you face a vaccine-related adverse side effect.

 If you have tested positive for COVID-19 and are hospitalised, you will be entitled to paid sick leave for the period of hospitalisation.
 The period of sick leave must not be less favourable than what you are statutorily entitled to.

 Can Your Employer Make You Disclose Your Vaccination Status?

-Your employer is entitled to ask for your vaccination status only for business purposes.
+Your employer is entitled to ask for your vaccination status and proof of vaccination only for business purposes.
 Such business purposes include business continuity planning, which involves strategising how the business will resume after an unexpected disruption to business operations.